 The Museo Dell'Ara Pacis is an establishment that houses one of the most significant Roman monuments: the Ara Pacis Augustae.
 There is also a space dedicated to temporary exhibitions, archaeological themes and a digital library.

-The Ara Pacis Augustae or Altar of the Peace of Augustus was built in 9 B.C. and celebrated the pacification achieved during the reign of Augustus.
+The Ara Pacis Augustae or Altar of the Peace of Augustus was realized in 9 BC and celebrated the pacification achieved in the reign of Augustus.
 Priests, magistrates of Rome and vestal virgins offered sacrifices on it.
 Over time, the Tiber left the great monument submerged for more than 1000 years.

 In the 19th century most of its pieces were found and in the 1930s its reconstruction began.